Creative-Ecommerce-Co/.github/profile/README.md

 📑 Get a consultation to bring your business into the future using blockchain technology.

-📊 Incorporate blockchain accounting into your companies financial infrastructures thorugh consolidation.
+📊 Incorporate blockchain accounting into your companies financial infrastructures thorugh crypto tax consolidation.

 #### [An ECE Dapp](https://github.com/eliascharlese)